abhiwand/atk/doc/source/ds_ml.rst

     ds_mlal_0

-Intel Analytics Toolkit incorporates supervised, unsupervised, and semi-supervised machine learning algorithms.
+The |IAT| incorporates supervised, unsupervised, and semi-supervised machine learning algorithms.
 Supervised algorithms are used to learn the relationship between features in a dataset and some labeling schema, such as is in classification.